laristra/portage/README.md

 ### Prerequisites

-portage uses standard C++11 features as well as MPI, so a fairly modern compiler is needed.
-We regularly test with intel 17+ or gcc 5.3+, and openmpi 1.10.3+.
-The build system _requires_ CMake version 3.0+.
+portage uses standard C++11 features, so a fairly modern compiler is needed.
+We regularly test with Intel 17+ or GCC 5.3+.
+Utilizing the full capabilities of portage will require an MPI implementation; we regularly test with OpenMPI 1.10.3+ The build system _requires_ CMake version 3.0+.

 The following libraries are also _required_ (see examples below):

 - LAPACKE (3.7.1+):

-  Set `PC_LAPACKE_NCLUDE_DIRS` and `PC_LAPACKE_LIBRARY_DIRS` if the
-  sytem can't find your LAPACK install (_yes, that typo of `NCLUDE` is present in the version of the build system we are using; this will be fixed in a coming release_)

 - **__Either__** Boost (1.53.0+) **__or__** Thrust (1.6.0+):

   We wrap some features of either one of these packages.
-If you would like to run with OpenMP or TBB threads, then you must use Thrust by setting `ENABLE_THRUST=True`.
-Set either `Boost_INCLUDE_DIR` if CMake can't find your Boost install or `THRUST_DIR`.
-The Thrust backend can be swapped from the OpenMP default by setting `THRUST_BACKEND`.
+If you would like to run with OpenMP or TBB threads, then you must use Thrust

-portage provides wrappers for a few existing mesh types.
+portage provides wrappers for a few third-party mesh types.
 Building support for these is _optional_:

 - [Jali](http://github.com/lanl/jali):